RyanNavillus/PPO-v3/README.md

 ```
 python -m cleanrl_utils.benchmark \
     --env-ids Breakout-v5 Pong-v5 \
-    --command "poetry run python ppo-v3/ppo_atari_envpool --track" \
+    --command "poetry run python ppo_v3/ppo_atari_envpool.py --track" \
     --num-seeds 3
     --workers 1
 ```

->>**Warning** While it is possible to run it with `--workers 6`, it is not recommended.
+>**Warning** While it is possible to run it with `--workers 6`, it is not recommended.
 Envpool will likely compete for resources with the other workers and will slow down the experiments.

 It is also possible to use slurm.
 For example, the following command will generate a slurm script and submit it to the slurm queue.

 ```
 python -m cleanrl_utils.benchmark \
     --env-ids Breakout-v5 Pong-v5 \
-    --command "poetry run python ppo-v3/ppo_atari_envpool --track" \
+    --command "poetry run python ppo_v3/ppo_atari_envpool.py --track" \
     --num-seeds 3
     --workers 1
     --slurm-gpus-per-task 1 \